remarkjs/remark-license/readme.md

 project, typically a Node.js package, that has one or more readmes and maybe some other markdown files as well.
 You want to show the author and license associated with the project.

-When this plugin is used, authors can add a certain heading (say, `## License`) to documents and this plugin will populate them.
+When this plugin is used, authors can add a certain heading (say, `## License`) to documents and this plugin will populate that section with the information, using either the `author` and `license` fields set in a `package.json` file, or parameters with the same name passed to the plugin.

 ## Install